Sustainability at UAL

 Scope 1 and 2 emissions are those due to utility consumption within our estate.
 Our major consumption is gas and electricity on site.

-Our performance against these can be tracked monthly on the UAL Carbon Dashboard website.
+Our performance against targets is available on the UAL Carbon Dashboard website.
 We also report annually to the Higher Education Statistics Agency (HESA) through the Estates Management Record process.

-The energy monitoring system UAL uses is proven to be robust, as it has been accredited with ISO 50001 (UAL ISO 50001 Certificate (PDF 118KB)).
+The energy monitoring system UAL uses is proven to be robust - it is certified to ISO 50001 (UAL ISO 50001 Certificate (PDF 118KB)).

-Our total Scope 1 and 2 emissions are tracking on target as shown in this graph of historical progress marked against the target to 2020 (Scope 1 and 2 emissions (PDF 44KB)).
+Our total Scope 1 and 2 emissions are on target as shown in this graph (Scope 1 and 2 emissions (PDF 44KB)).